 The hike itself is free if you choose to follow the path on your own (which is entirely doable), but many of the locals will offer to guide you for a small fee.

 From Cebu City, you can take the three-hour bus for 170 pesos towards Oslob or Bato and ask to be let off at the Dalaguete junction.

 Once there, you’ll have to take a habal-habal (motorcycle taxi) to Mantalongon.
-At which point you can choose to take another motorcycle to the peak for P200 and get there in 30 minutes, or skip the ride and add an extra 2 hours to your hike.
+Once at Mantalongon, you can choose to take a motorcycle to the peak for p200 and expect the journey to take 30 minutes; alternatively, you can skip the ride and add an extra 2 hours to the hike.

 Make sure to dress in hike-appropriate clothing and footwear for maximum comfort.
 As with any hiking adventure, you should bring water, sunscreen, sunglasses, a camera, and some cash.